Nexfinity/CakeyBot-Wiki-OLD/setup/troubleshooting.md

 * To get around this we suggest creating a YouTube/Spotify playlist of the songs you wish to re-queue.

 {% hint style="info" %}
-If your queue contains audio from multiple/different sources, you can create a Cakey Bot playlist using the `!playlist` command.
+If your queue contains audio from multiple/different sources, you can create a Cakey Bot playlist using the `/playlist` command.
 {% endhint %}

 ### Cakey Bot is responding to commands but not joining the voice channel

 * If you find that Cakey Bot is responding to your commands but not joining a voice channel use the following method:
   1. Move to a different voice channel.
-  2. `!join` the bot into that voice channel.
+  2. `/play` to join the bot into that voice channel.
   3. Move back to the original voice channel.
-  4. `!join` the bot back into the original voice channel.
+  4. `/play` to join the bot back into the original voice channel.
 * If the above method does not work, try changing the server region of your server or kicking & reinviting Cakey Bot to your Discord server.

 ## Mobile Troubleshooting